bibli

 For the rest of the day 74 followed all directives to the letter.
 He kept his eyes forward.
 He pretended he didn’t see 63’s hand grasping his sidearm like a life preserver.

 63 had been there.
 He had been there, in the forest.
+Holding a gun.
+Had he—

-He used to be real too.
+She was right.
 Now there was nothing left of him; just a useless right arm and the ghost of her memory.
 It was this, or something more final.

 “Don’t,” she said.